Policies and Forms

 Competitive Team/Player Placement

-Each player will be notified via telephone of her/his team placement before, during, or within 72 hours after the last tryout.
-Families should be ready to respond immediately to 24 hours, once an invitation is made to join a Select team.
+Each player will be notified via telephone of her/his team placement before, during, or within 24-48 hours after the last tryout.
+Families should be ready to respond immediately to 24 hours, once an invitation is made to join a team.

-A minimum of $300 is due at the time of acceptance onto a Competitive team.
+A minimum of $250 is due at the time of acceptance onto a Competitive team -non refundable deposit.

 Evaluation will be based on technical, tactical, physical and psychological ability.